raynauds/mastodon-bot/README.md

 # mastodon-bot
 Made by Sébastien Raynaud in November 2018 @Chopokopx (Twitter) & @kopox@mastodon.social & @chopokopx@botsin.space (Mastodon)
-This mostly follows a series of tutorials by Daniel Shiffman: Mastodon Bot & Amazon EC2 Deployment In the EC2 Deployed version, there is also a .env file and only the 'application.linux64' folder of the processing sketch.
+This mostly follows a series of tutorials by Daniel Shiffman: Mastodon Bot & Amazon EC2 Deployment<br>
+In the EC2 Deployed version, there is also a .env file and only the 'application.linux64' folder of the processing sketch.
 A 'mastodon-bot.pem' file is also required on the computer.
 More information in the links below.
 Mastodon bot playlist: https://www.youtube.com/watch?v=sKSxBd56H70&list=PLRqwX-V7Uu6byiVX7_Z1rclitVhMBmNFQ&index=1 Amazon EC2 Deployment: https://www.youtube.com/watch?v=26bajyD4fLg